 Choosing your tea leaves

 Green teas typically don't pair well with milk.
 An exception can be if they're a heavily flavored blend that include nuts or coconut.
 Otherwise, it's best to avoid green tea altogether, and stick with black tea if you want a caffeinated tea.
+You can also make AVB coffee.

 Rooibos, masala chai tea, yerba mate, and herbal teas all work excellently as AVB teas.
 Just avoid citrus-dominant blends because they don't work as well with milk.